-4.2.1 Canine training shall be conducted by a competent canine trainer from an organization that utilizes a structured curriculum with specific training and learning objectives.
-The initial training shall include, but not be limited to 4.2.1.1 through 4.2.1.8.

-4.2.1.1 Sufficient obedience training to ensure the canine will operate safely and effectively based on mission requirements.
-Obedience training should include on- and/or off-lead control and responsiveness to verbal and visual commands.

-4.2.1.2 Sufficient control training to ensure the canine will operate safely and effectively based on mission requirements.
+- 4.2.1 Canine training shall be conducted by a competent canine trainer from an organization that utilizes a structured curriculum with specific training and learning objectives.
+The initial training shall include, but not be limited to 4.2.1.1 through 4.2.1.8. - 4.2.1.1 Sufficient obedience training to ensure the canine will operate safely and effectively based on mission requirements.
+Obedience training should include on- and/or off-lead control and responsiveness to verbal and visual commands. - 4.2.1.2 Sufficient control training to ensure the canine will operate safely and effectively based on mission requirements.
 Control training should include on- and/or off-lead control and responsiveness to verbal and visual commands.

-4.2.1.3 Not engaging in any of the following:

-- a) defecating or urinating within 6 ft ($\sim 2 \text{ m}$) of the training aid; - b) consume a training aid; and - c) aggression towards humans and/or canines.

-4.2.1.4 Training to perform a predetermined specific trained final response (active or passive) upon locating the odor of human remains.

-4.2.1.5 Training shall include exposing the canine to a variety of different types of searches, locations, and environments including the following variables:

-- a) a variety of training aid amounts to include: - 1) trace [in the form or smears, touch transfers or dried blood (one to two drops of blood)] to whole body, - 2) varying concentration/amounts of available odor; - b) a variety of depths, containment systems, and distraction odors/scents; - c) a variety of types of search environments (building, burned structures, debris piles, vehicles, wilderness, etc.); - d) a variety of weather conditions; - e) a varying duration of search times;

-- f) a variety of training aid set times;

-- g) a variety of search area sizes; and;

-- h) a variety of blank searches in different environments.

-4.2.1.6 Training shall include exposing the canine to a variety of different noise, visual and odor/scent distractors.

-4.2.1.7 The canine shall be exposed to the complete spectrum of human decomposition, including a variety of training aid amounts to include low threshold odor of human remains to whole body.
-Examples of training aids include the following:

-- a) fresh (no visible putrefaction)/early putrefaction:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) blood,

-- 3) tissue;
+- 4.2.1.3 Not engaging in any of the following: - a) defecating or urinating within 6 ft (\sim 2 m) of the training aid; - b) consume a training aid; and - c) aggression towards humans and/or canines. - 4.2.1.4 Training to perform a predetermined specific trained final response (active or passive) upon locating the odor of human remains. - 4.2.1.5 Training shall include exposing the canine to a variety of different types of searches, locations, and environments including the following variables: - a) a variety of training aid amounts to include: - trace [in the form or smears, touch transfers or dried blood (one to two drops of blood)] to whole body, - 2) varying concentration/amounts of available odor; - b) a variety of depths, containment systems, and distraction odors/scents; - c) a variety of types of search environments (building, burned structures, debris piles, vehicles, wilderness, etc.); - d) a variety of weather conditions; - e) a varying duration of search times; - f) a variety of training aid set times; - g) a variety of search area sizes; and; - h) a variety of blank searches in different environments. - 4.2.1.6 Training shall include exposing the canine to a variety of different noise, visual and odor/scent distractors. - 4.2.1.7 The canine shall be exposed to the complete spectrum of human decomposition, including a variety of training aid amounts to include low threshold odor of human remains to whole body.
+Examples of training aids include the following: - a) fresh (no visible putrefaction)/early putrefaction: - 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity), - 2) blood, - 3) tissue;

+Tiob duniality of G. Par.
+2021.

-- b) advanced putrefaction:
+b) advanced putrefaction:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),
+1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) blood,
+2) blood,

-- 3) tissue,
+3) tissue,

-- 4) adipocere,
+4) adipocere,

-- 5) putrefactive fluid;
+5) putrefactive fluid;

-NOTE Human sweat, saliva, vomit, urine, feces, and semen are not considered human decomposition fluid as they are produced outside of the decay process.
+NOTE Human sweat, saliva, vomit, urine, feces, and semensemen, finger/toe nail trimmings, and hair trimmings are not considered human decomposition fluid as they are produced outside of the decay process.

-- c) mummified remains
+c) mummified remains

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),
+1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) tissue;
+2) tissue;

-- d) burned remains [39]:
+d) burned remains [3941]:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),
+1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) tissue;
+2) tissue;

-- e) bone:
+e) bone:

-- 1) wet untreated,
+1) wet untreated,

-- 2) dry untreated, - 3) burned,
+2) dry untreated,

+3) burned,

-f) teeth
+f) teeth :

+1) untreated post removal.